4g3nt47/4g3nt47/README.md

 # About me

-My name is Umar Abdul, a 23y/o Nigerian student.
+Hey there!
+I am Umar Abdul, a 23y/o Nigerian student.
 I'm interested in programming, cyber security, and web development.

 ## Skills